 Camp & Caravan Sites – Ensuite, Powered and Unpowered

 The holiday park also has a range of powered and unpowered sites, as well as the option for a powered site with its own bathroom and toilet.
 Sites are also dog friendly, so if you’re looking for the dog friendly caravan parks Hervey Bay offers this is a great option to consider.
+Read our full guide to dog friendly caravan parks in Hervey Bay here.

 Each site can accommodate up to 7 people and provides access to the camp kitchens, laundries and all of the other excellent facilities on site.